-Overall, probation officers, probationers and defense lawyers were enthusiastic about the program.
+Overall, probation officers, persons on probation and defense lawyers were enthusiastic about the program.
 Probation officers had the most favorable view of the program, with nearly 90 percent expressing support for HOPE, followed by judges at 85 percent.
-Court employees had the most negative general perceptions of HOPE (50 percent); the researchers surmised that this could be due to increased workloads without the countervailing benefit of directly observing improvements in probationer behavior.
+Court employees had the most negative general perceptions of HOPE (50 percent); the researchers surmised that this could be due to increased workloads without the countervailing benefit of directly observing improvements in the behavior of persons on probation.

-Initially, judges gave varying "doses" (the lengths of jail sentences ordered for probation violations), which caused some discontent among probation officers and probationers.
+Initially, judges gave varying "doses" (the lengths of jail sentences ordered for probation violations), which caused some discontent among probation officers and persons on probation.
 But the variation in sentences decreased after the judges learned that research showed no correlation between the length of the jail term and subsequent violation rates.